Anthrocon/www/content/hotel/index.md

 ### Pittsburgh Marriott City Center

-The award-winning Pittsburgh Marriott City Center effortlessly blends style &amp; substance.
+The award-winning Pittsburgh Marriott City Center effortlessly blends style & substance.
 It is located across the street from PPG Paints Arena, just minutes from the heart of downtown.

 **Standard 2 Doubles:** $179/night